If you’re not an expert, connecting speaker wires can be daunting. But with some basic knowledge, you can connect those wires like a pro.

 Some people like to solder the wire to the plug to create a more robust connection – even if it is a screw-in model.
 You can if you wish, but you don’t have to.

-Banana plugs that come with screw-in connections work perfectly well without soldering as long as you are careful when you join it together.
+Banana plugs with screw-in connections work perfectly well without soldering as long as you are careful when you join them together.

 However, there is a chance that they might loosen over time, so you might need to check the connection if you reconnect them regularly.